LackOfUsernameIdeas/TikFluence/README.md

 - The TikTok integration uses the **TikTok for Developers** Open API: OAuth login with `client_key` / `client_secret`, scopes `user.info.basic` and `video.list`, and the `/oauth/access_token/` and `/oauth/refresh_token/` endpoints.
 - A successful login stores `tiktok_access_token` (1 hour) and `tiktok_refresh_token` (24 hours) as cookies.
 - Getting API approval was the hardest part of this project - it took **14 submission attempts** to the TikTok Developer team before access was granted.
-The project documentation includes the email correspondence from that process.
-- The hashtag-trend endpoints (`creative_radar_api`) are not part of the official API and instead rely on a logged-in TikTok Ads web session cookie, which expires periodically and needs to be re-exported manually (see the credentials note above).
+- The hashtag-trend endpoints (`creative_radar_api`) are not part of the official API and instead rely on a logged-in TikTok Ads web session cookie.